rthomasv3/BinarySerializer/README.md

 ```

 ### Usage
-Using the package very easy and should be familiar if you've used json serialization packages.
+Using the package is very easy and should be familiar if you've used json serialization packages.
 As a general rule, I highly recommend only serializing classes meant for save files - i.e. those in the Data Access (Persistence) layer of your software.

 For general information see on serialization best practices see: